LuisaBalaban/ALT_project/frontend/README.md

 # How to download ALTfeed

-This project containe frontend and backend components
+This project contains frontend and backend components

 ## Backend installation